 - a.
-Certified Cost Report pertaining to periods prior to January 1, 2021: The CCR is the report and associated instructions utilized by all government and non-government providers to communicate annual costs incurred as a result of operating TBI waiver services, along with related patient utilization and staffing statistics. - a-2.
-Cost Report: Pertaining to periods on and after January 1, 2021, the Cost Report is the report and associated instructions utilized by all government and non-government providers to communicate annual costs incurred as a result of operating TBI waiver services, along with related patient utilization and staffing statistics. - b.
+Cost Report: On and after January 1, 2021, the Cost Report is the report and associated instructions utilized by all government and non-government providers to communicate annual costs incurred as a result of operating TBI waiver services, along with related patient utilization and staffing statistics. - b.
 Rate: A reimbursement amount based on a computation using annual provider reimbursable cost divided by the applicable annual units of service. - c.
 Units of Service: The unit of measure varies by the type of service, i.e., hourly or one-time occurrence.